 I'm a fully qualified, accredited and insured Counselling Psychotherapist with a Master's Degree in Integrative therapy.
 This means I utilise a range of types of therapy to allow me to tailor my approach to suit you as effectively as possible.
 These include CBT (Cognitive Behavioural Therapy, which focuses on how a person’s thoughts and perceptions affect the way they feel and behave), psychodynamic (sees human functioning as based upon the interaction of drives and forces within the person, particularly unconscious ones) and humanistic therapy (focuses on self-development and growth.
 Recognises a person's strengths, creativity and choice in the here and now) as well as many branches within those three main approaches.

-I welcome all GSRD (Gender, Sex and Relationship Diversities) clients, which includes LGBTQIA+ and those who identify as kinky and/or non-monogamous.
-I have experience in and regularly work with a range of issues, some of which include: abuse, addictions, anger management, generalised anxiety, bereavement, grief, loss, body image, childhood issues, confidence, depression, disability, eating disorders, family issues, gender issues, IBS, identity, life transitions such as parenthood, separation, divorce and retirement, OCD, phobias, panic disorder / panic attacks, pain management, PTSD (Post Traumatic Stress Disorder), relationship issues, seasonal affective disorder (SAD), self esteem, self harm, sexual issues, spirituality, stress, suicidal thoughts and trauma as well as the many other things that life can throw at us.
+I have experience in and regularly work with a range of issues, some of which include: anger, generalised anxiety disorder and the many kinds of anxiety, grief, loss, body image, childhood issues, confidence, depression, disability, eating disorders, family issues, gender identity and gender expression issues, IBS, identity, life transitions such as parenthood, separation, divorce and retirement, OCD, phobias, panic disorder / panic attacks, emotional abuse, addiction, pain management, PTSD (Post Traumatic Stress Disorder), sexual abuse, relationship issues, seasonal affective disorder (SAD), self esteem, self harm, sexual issues, spirituality, stress, suicidal thoughts and trauma as well as the many other things that life can throw at us.

 What should I expect from therapy?